TonghanWang/RODE/README.md

 This implementation is written in PyTorch and is based on [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac).

+The results of RODE on the SMAC benchmark can be found [here](https://drive.google.com/file/d/1iZUoZO2x-rNBIxhfxn9txhsc4pVReU38/view?usp=sharing).

 ## Installation instructions

 Build the Dockerfile using